AlluNatu/Programming_Basics_Course/README.md

     2. Develop a program structure composed of subroutines and libraries that is easy to understand, maintain, and extend.

-     3.Create Python programs that can read data shared in CSV format, select relevant information, and perform basic analyses on the data.
+    3. Create Python programs that can read data shared in CSV format, select relevant information, and perform basic analyses on the data.

     4. Perform basic testing and quality assessment of a program.